stefanoborini/stefanoborini.github.io/_posts/2020-01-06-building-my-own-keyboard-part-9.md

 ---
 category: hardware
-title: Building my own keyboard - Part 9 (in progress)
+title: Building my own keyboard - Part 9
 ---

 # Designing the body

-If I haven't done any design of the body yet, it's because learning Fusion 360 is much harder than I expected, at least with the time
+If I haven't done any design of the body yet, it's because learning Fusion 360 is much harder than I expected, at least with the time I have available.
-I have available.
 However, I decided the following:

 1. No 3d printing.
 The body is too large and thin for effective 3d printing, and the quality is probably not going to be great.
 I could probably pull that off with a lot of support (that I need to remove) printing it vertically with the Ultimaker Extended.